 Argentina was the top performer in the region in reducing poverty and boosting shared prosperity between 2004 and 2008.
 Incomes of the bottom 40% grew at an annualized rate of 11.8% compared to average income growth of 7.6%.
 This trend continued but slowed after 2008.
-In the first half of 2017, according to official statistics, 28.6% lived in poverty – defined as living on under US$4 a-day.
-After several years of no published statistics on poverty, the Government recently released measures using a different methodology –that define poverty as living on approximately under US$8 a day- that do not allow comparison but provide a baseline of 32%.
+In the first half of 2017, according to official statistics, 28.6% lived in poverty, while 6.2% were in extreme poverty.

 The country prioritized social spending through various programs, including the Universal Child Allowance, which reaches approximately 3.7 million children and adolescents up to age 18, 9.3% of the population.